ohnohono/Blender-Open-Source-Degree/README.md

 ```
 <details>
            <summary>What you will learn.</summary>
-           <p>By the end of this course you should understand the fundamentals of 3D in blender.</p>
+           <p>By the end of this section you should have an understanding of what 3d is.</p>
          </details>

 Courses | Duration | Reflect | Prerequisites  | Req?